Aryza23/9Anime/README.md

 My Mail : Achubiju2021@outlook.com

-# All Code Crdites to University of California
+# All Code Crdites to Team Of 9Anime

-# Copyrhit @ 2021 Achubiju And University of California
+# Copyrhit @ 2021 Achubiju And Team Of 9Anime

 # Star Repo🌟 Enjoy & Share !!😇❤️